LC-Linkous/nanoVNA_python/README.md

     * `cal_off()` - stop messing with calibration being applied to device
 * **CLI Wrapper Usage:**
 * **Notes:**
-    * `cal` no argument gets the calibration status
+    * `cal` - no argument gets the calibration status
-    * `cal load` calibrate with the load connector.
+    * `cal load` - calibrate with the load connector.
 Hardware must be attached before calibration
-    * `cal open` calibrate with the open connector.
+    * `cal open` - calibrate with the open connector.
 Hardware must be attached before calibration
-    * `cal short` calibrate with the open connector.
+    * `cal short` - calibrate with the open connector.
 Hardware must be attached before calibration
-    * `cal thru` calibrate with cable connected to both ports.
+    * `cal thru` - calibrate with cable connected to both ports.
 Hardware must be attached before calibration
-    * `cal done` complete the calibration
+    * `cal done` - complete the calibration
-    * `cal reset` reset calibration data.
+    * `cal reset` - reset calibration data.
 Do this BEFORE calibrating
-    * `cal on` start measuring with calibration, apply it to device
+    * `cal on` - start measuring with calibration, apply it to device
-    * `cal off` stop measuring with calibration being applied to device
+    * `cal off` - stop measuring with calibration being applied to device
+    * `cal in` - this is in the documentation, but has no button on the NanoVNA-F V2.
+Might be a later feature. #TODO

 ### **capture**